Free

 So far you have learned that:

-Now it’s time to assess your current coverage needs so that you can take action and increase your resilience in the event of a loss.
-You can do this by making a list of priority FPP items you want to make sure are covered and then identifying what kind of coverage you might want, using the exercises below.
-Afterwards, you’ll be well positioned to discuss your needs with your agent!
+Now it’s time to assess your current coverage needs so that you can act and increase your resilience in the event of a loss.
+You can do this by making a list of priority FPP items you want to make sure are covered, using the exercise below.
+Afterwards, you’ll be well positioned to discuss your needs with your agent.

 Try This: Create a Priority List (~1 hour exercise)